mrbelowski/r3e_crewchief/README.md

 Changes
 -------

+Version 1.8.6: reworked gap / laptime reporting and made the number reading a bit less robotic; some other minor fixes and tweaks.

 Version 1.8.5: fixed damage reporting for races where damage is disabled *again*...; delay damage messages a bit

 Version 1.8.4: fixed damage reporting for races where damage is disabled; don't report lap time in-race when a lap is invalid